e-finance-frankfurt/server-user/user-manual/README.md

 Most of the time, you should use your 100 GB of user storage (internal storage).
 This is **both the fastest and the safest option**, as user storage is based on an NVMe SSD and can be accessed only by you and the admin.

-#### 2.4.2&nbsp; `temp`
+#### 2.4.2&nbsp; Temp storage

 > To keep this drive empty, delete your files on a regular basis.
 To keep your files safe, always keep a back-up somewhere else.

 (optional) In some cases, you may want to *temporarily* share data with other users.
-This option is relatively fast as it is based on a regular SSD, but please understand that *every* user has read and write permission for this drive and could therefore easily wipe out all of your data.
+The `temp` storage is relatively fast as it is based on a regular SSD, but please understand that *every* user has read and write permission for this drive and could therefore easily wipe out all of your data.

-#### 2.4.3&nbsp; `read_only`
+#### 2.4.3&nbsp; Read-only storage

-> While every user has to sign an non-disclosure agreement (NDA), refer to the `server-data` repository to see whether you may use a particular dataset from this drive.
+> While every user has to sign an non-disclosure agreement (NDA), refer to the [server-data](...) repository to see whether you may use a particular dataset from this drive.

 (optional) Usually, you will want to work with some kind of market data.
-This option is read-only, meaning that you may read from this drive, but you do *not* have write permission (do not try to delete data).
+The `read_only` storage is read-only, meaning that you may always read from this drive, but you do *not* have write permission (do *not* try to delete data).

 #### 2.4.4%nbsp; Database

-TODO: replace the `read_only` storage with a NoSQL database.
+TODO: replace the read-only storage with a NoSQL database.

 ## 3&nbsp; Workflow

-Here, we describe steps for Python.

 > Note that any changes made to the environment will not persist after a restart, given that it is rebuilt every time from a docker image.
 The data in your user storage, however, *will* persist.

+Here, we describe a typical workflow for Python.

 ### 3.1&nbsp; Runtime options